Della (Joye) Hunter, artist and writer.

 Making art is a romance.
 The first step to creating a pencil crayon painting is to fall in love.
 The image has to inspire love or it’s just a chore.
 At first the love affair is tentative.
 Ruinous mistakes are easy to make, but as romance blossoms the relationship becomes bolder, exploratory, free and even reckless.
 Art work engages weeks of creative focus and the romance is intense; coloured with the madness of obsession.
 Love makes us leap off the creative cliff.
 The love affair is fully expressed when the piece is complete, but, the romance lingers drawing long contemplation and sweet remembrance.
 Then comes the divorce, and a new romance.

-As an artist, I love working with pencil crayon and graphite.
+As an artist, I love working with pencil crayon and graphite and have recently developed works in Acrylic.
 Pencil crayons offer intense colour and rival oil paints and pastels as a durable and potent medium.
 Because pencil crayon is a slow medium, I might work on a piece for several days or weeks.
 Each picture slowly transforms from a light initial sketch to a detailed and layered work.
 I seek to express the architecture and dynamic form of plants in large botanical compositions.
 At the end of the day, I hope to render something of beauty and to surprise the eye.
 I like to play with the subject and insert my quirky sense of humour in many of my works.

 I have wanted to be an artist since I was a child.
 For years while I worked for a living and could not devote much time to art, I created art in my mind – both stories and pictures.
 By the time I retired, I had a backlog of things I needed to create in reality – all these stories and images bursting to become real.

 I make art because I have to.
-Pictures and stories are both visual, and making graphic novels allows me to draw movies.
-I began writing more seriously in the last 3 years and have completed my first graphic novel.
+Pictures and stories are both visual mediums, Making graphic novels allows me to draw movies.
+I began writing more seriously in the last 6 years and have completed my first graphic novel.
 It has been a steep learning curve, getting from sketches and plot to computer graphic renderings of final pages and the full novel.

 Currently she is working on her second graphic novel.